Mannchen/Archean-Mods/Infinite/InfiniteLV/InfiniteLV.md

 Infinite LV is a creative component that can provide or consume a user specified amount of LV power

 # Usage
 Connect the LV port.
-Then you can specify the amount of power consumed or provided using the **V** menu or via dataport input
+Then you can specify the amount of power consumed or provided using the **V** menu or via the dataport if `Allow dataport configuration` is checked.

 ### List of inputs
 | Channel | Function | Value |